 Essential Gear List

 We can not over-emphasise the importance of appropriate footwear.
 Running shoes, sand shoes, elasticised boots and similar are not acceptable.
 Boots/shoes must be worn in to minimise the risk of blisters.
+If you haven’t worn your boots for awhile please dust them off, take them for a walk and make sure the soles are still firmly attached to the boot.
+There is nothing worse than your boot failing on day one.
 You will be unable to commence the walk without the appropriate footwear, so please feel free to contact us for more details.
 We are more than happy to discuss footwear with you.

 - Polar fleece jacket (preferred) or woollen jumper/pullover